looker/custom_visualizations_v2/src/examples/kepler/README.md

 This custom Looker visualization integrates the Kepler.gl mapping library, which enables large-scale visualization of geo-data.

+## Geo data type detection

+Currently these are the rules for using various columns as different type of geo data points.

+If column name contains a certain substring then it's assumed to be the following geo data type:

+- "latitude", "lat" – Latitude float value
+- "longitude", "lon", "lon" – Longitude float value
+- "pos", "loc" – Latitude + longitude separated with a comma
+- "geom", "route" – GeoJSON as string

+If these don't cover your use cases the values are exposed as visualization config fields (with the above values set as default).

 ## Custom style

 To enable a custom Mapbox style, you need to have your own token and style set up already.